-- (1) Subject to the provisions of this Article, it shall not be lawful to make or give to any person any payment or reward for or in consideration of - (a) the adoption by that person of an infant;
+- (1) Subject to the provisions of this Article, it shall not be lawful to make or give to any person any payment or reward for or in consideration of - (a) the adoption by that person of a child; - (b) the grant by that person of any consent required in connection with the adoption of a child; - (c) the handing over of a child by that person with a view to the adoption of the child; or - (d) the making by that person of any arrangements for the adoption of a child. $^{106}$

-- (b) the grant by that person of any consent required in connection with the adoption of an infant; - (c) the handing over of an infant by that person with a view to the adoption of the infant; or - (d) the making by that person of any arrangements for the adoption of an infant.98 - (2) Any person who makes or gives, or agrees or offers to make or give any payment or reward prohibited by this Article, or who receives or agrees to receive or attempts to obtain any such payment or reward, shall be liable to imprisonment for a term not exceeding 6 months or to a fine not exceeding level 4 on the standard scale or to both such imprisonment and such fine.99 - (3) This Article does not apply to any payment made to an administration of the States or a parochial authority by a parent or guardian of an infant or by a person who adopts or proposes to adopt an infant, being a payment in respect of expenses reasonably incurred by the administration of the States or parochial authority in connection with the adoption of the infant, or to any payment or reward authorized by the Court to which an application for an adoption order in respect of an infant is made. - (4) This Article does not apply to any allowance paid by the Minister pursuant to Article 9.100
+- (2) Any person who makes or gives, or agrees or offers to make or give any payment or reward prohibited by this Article, or who receives or agrees to receive or attempts to obtain any such payment or reward, shall be liable to imprisonment for a term not exceeding 6 months or to a fine not exceeding level 4 on the standard scale or to both such imprisonment and such fine. - (3) This Article does not apply to any payment made to an administration of the States or a parochial authority by a parent or guardian of a child or by a person who adopts or proposes to adopt a child, being a payment in respect of expenses reasonably incurred by the administration of the States or parochial authority in connection with the adoption of the child, or to any payment or reward authorized by the Court to which an application for an adoption order in respect of a child is made. - (4) This Article does not apply to any allowance paid by the Minister pursuant to Article 9.

-39A Restriction on bringing infants into Jersey for adoption101
+39A Restriction on bringing children into Jersey for adoption

-- (1) A person habitually resident in the British Islands who at any time brings into Jersey for the purpose of adoption an infant who is habitually resident outside those Islands shall be guilty of an offence unless such requirements as may be prescribed by Order made by the Minister are satisfied either - (a) before that time; or - (b) within such period beginning with that time as may be so prescribed. - (2) Paragraph (1) of this Article does not apply where the infant is brought into Jersey for the purpose of adoption by a parent, guardian or relative. - (3) A person guilty of an offence under this Article shall be liable to imprisonment for a term not exceeding three months or to a fine not exceeding level 4 on the standard scale, or to both.
+- (1) A person habitually resident in the British Islands who at any time brings into Jersey for the purpose of adoption a child who is habitually resident outside those Islands shall be guilty of an offence unless such requirements as may be prescribed by Order made by the Minister are satisfied either - - (a) before that time; or - (b) within such period beginning with that time as may be so prescribed. - (2) Paragraph (1) of this Article does not apply where the child is brought into Jersey for the purpose of adoption by a parent, guardian or relative. - (3) A person guilty of an offence under this Article shall be liable to imprisonment for a term not exceeding three months or to a fine not exceeding level 4 on the standard scale, or to both.

-39B Annulment etc. of overseas adoptions102
+39B Annulment etc. of overseas adoptions